Scout Security FAQ

 Scout supports Azure key management and Hashicorp Vault.

-Customers provide a PKI for the webservice SSL layer, all other keys are provided.
+Customers provide a PKI for the webservice SSL layer, all other keys are provided

 No. Keys and certificates cannot be shared across environments.